syncfusion-content/gantt-sdk-docs/gantt-sdk/javascript/gantt-chart/columns/wbs-column.md

 domainurl: https://help.syncfusion.com/gantt-sdk
 ---

-# WBS Column for Hierarchical Tasks in TypeScript Gantt Chart
+# WBS Column for Hierarchical Tasks in JavaScript Gantt Chart

 The Work Breakdown Structure (WBS) organizes project tasks hierarchically by assigning unique codes to each task.
 This improves task visibility and management, especially in large-scale construction or enterprise-level software projects.